PeteUgwu/Blog-App/README.md

 <!-- > Describe 1 - 3 features you will add to the project. -->

-- Add RSpec as a gem to your project.
-- Create a Request spec file for all your controllers.
 - Delete a user
 - Delete a post and edit a post
 - Add image in a post